-Goodwill is reviewed for potential impairment whenever there is an indication that the current value may be impaired, or at least annually, Impairment testing of goodwill is carried out by allocating goodwill to the lowest cash generating unit level (CGU) which generates independent cash flows.
+Goodwill is reviewed for potential impairment whenever there is an indication that the current value may be impaired, or at least annually.
+Impairment testing of goodwill is carried out by allocating goodwill to the lowest cash generating unit level (CGU) which generates independent cash flows.
 These levels have been identified according to the operative business organisation to be the reported operating segments.
 Due to the way the operating segments are managed and organised, it is not possible to define independent cash flows for lower level product divisions.

 The recoverable amounts of the cash generating units (CGU) are determined based on the value-in-use calculations.
 The future cash flow projections used in the calculations are based on the strategic plans approved by the top management and the Board of Directors and taking into account the prevailing risks and uncertainties in the market environment.
 Cash flow forecasts cover five years, of which the last year is used to derive the terminal value.
 The value of the last year of the forecast period is determined by extrapolating it based on the average development over the past years and the esimated development over the forecasted period, by taking into account the cyclical nature of the CGU's business.
-Cash flows beyond the forecast horizon have been projected using a growth rate that is based on an estimate of the long-term growth rate of the industries, taking into account the OECD long-term growth projections but capped by the level of risk-free rate used in the calculations.
+Cash flows beyond the long-term growth rate of the industries, taking into account the OECD long-term growth projections but capped by the level of risk-free rate used in the calculations.
 Long-term growth rates have been 1.7 (2020: 1.4) percent for Kalmar, 0.8 (0.5) percent for Hiab, and 2.0 (1.4) percent for MacGregor.